nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         Expected: The most recent window size and location is retained.

 3. Saving application launch display list.
-    1. launch the application and run either `listorders` , `listcustomers` or `listcheeses`.
+    1. Launch the application and run either `listorders` , `listcustomers` or `listcheeses`.
 Close the window.
     2. Re-launch the application by following either the command or by double-clicking.

         Expected: The most recent list depending on last `list` command will be displayed.